build3r/TodayILearned/stoic_lessons/lessons_2021.md

 29. Jun 29: Don't give excuses instead of striving to be better.
 30. Jun 30: **Obstacle is the Way!**.
 When you face obstacles consider them as opportunities to practice your virtues.
 ---
+## Duty

 1. Jul 01: Whatever happens do you job, which is to be good!, to be wise.
 2. Jul 02: Do your duty no matter what happens.
 3. Jul 03: Life is what *you have* instead of *what you get to do*.
 So enjoy all the curve balls you get.
 4. Jul 04: The goodness of your heart is like a flame, you have to protect it at all cost.
 5. Jul 05: If doing good was easy, then everyone would do it.
 So be better.
 6. Jul 06: You cannot be service to yourself or others if you are asleep, so rise and start working.
 The earlier the better.
 7. Jul 07: While you are self-learning you are not trying to impress any anyone.
 You doing it to be better which is your Duty.
 8. Jul 08: Stop monkeying around about what could be, what you don't have and start take responsibility and be the owner of your own life.